-Record Retention
+Record retention

-Passport will maintain all Grievance and Appeal documentation that is hand-delivered or sent by mail, email, fax, and Passport Provider Portal electronically in a secure area and be accessible for a minimum of ten (10) years after the final decision.
-All records shall be maintained and available for review by authorized federal and state personnel during the entire term of this Contract and for a period of ten (10) years after termination of this Contract, except that when an audit has been conducted, or audit findings are unresolved.
-In such case records shall be kept for a period of ten (10) years in accordance with 42 C.F.R.
+Passport will maintain all Grievance and Appeal documentation that is hand-delivered or sent by mail, email, fax, and Availity Essentials Portal electronically in a secure area and be accessible for a minimum of 10 years after the final decision.
+All records shall be maintained and available for review by authorized federal and state personnel during the entire term of this Contract and for a period of 10 years after termination of this Contract, except that when an audit has been conducted, or audit findings are unresolved.
+In such case records shall be kept for a period of 10 years in accordance with 42 C.F.R.
 438.2 and 907 KAR 1:672, or as amended or until all issues are finally resolved, whichever is later.

-13. Credentialing and Recredentialing
+13. Credentialing and recredentialing

-The purpose of the Credentialing Program is to assure the Molina Healthcare, Inc. and its subsidiaries (Passport Health Plan by Molina Healthcare) network consists of quality Providers who meet clearly defined criteria and standards.
+The purpose of the Credentialing Program is to assure that Molina Healthcare, Inc., and its subsidiaries (Passport by Molina Healthcare) network consists of quality Providers who meet clearly defined criteria and standards.
 It is the objective of Passport to provide superior health care to the community.
 Additional information is available in the Credentialing Policy and Procedure which can be requested by contacting your Passport Provider Services representative.